 The obsession with elevating architecture to an art by focusing on its idea ignores the nuance between instrument and performance and effectively overwhelms the experience entirely.
 The instrument has now become the performance: architecture is a static object commanding the attention of a captive audience.
 These sculptures that adorn the modern city may be creative, wild, preposterous, unique, novel, and spectacular things, but they drown out the music of life.

 No. If we want to make places again, if we want to restore the fabric of communities, we must make good buildings first.
 Given the monumental tasks civilization is faced with — social, ecological, and economic — the world needs them more than ever.
 Architects should design them.
 The way to make good buildings is to focus on their necessary qualities which are intimately tied to questions of use: for whom are they designed, and how well are they serving these people?

 It doesn't matter what a building says, or worse yet, what an architect wants it to say.
 It only matters what it does.It doesn't need to win awards or look interesting or even attract attention at all.
 More often than not, a good building goes without notice, operating in shadows of consciousness, quietly supportive — a balance to the chaos and shock of modern life.
-Whatever beauty or drama is added to this baseline is warranted only insofar as it serves the composition of the whole. basic mission: to enable those who visit, live, and work therein to thrive.
+Whatever beauty or drama is added to this baseline is warranted only insofar as it serves this basic mission: to enable those who visit, live, and work therein to thrive.

 Good buildings will make a human future possible in light of the serious challenges we face.
 I believe they are one of the essential conditions of civilization, like agriculture, politics and medicine.
 Sadly, I also fear contemporary architecture, especially as it is taught in schools, has strayed far from this calling.